 This month, I released a “simple” variant of Yukon Solitaire.
 Russian Solitaire is just another solitaire card game which is very similar in layout and gameplay to it.
 Once you know how to play Yukon Solitaire, the only variation is a different Tableau building rule.

 With Yukon Solitaire, you can move cards from one Tableau stack to another, provided that the starting and the target cards are built:

 So, with the Yukon rule, you can move the 4 of Spades in the last column to the red 5 in the second stack.

-    This slight variation in building tableau make the game more difficult to win.
-With Yukon, you can win about 1 in a 4 game.
-With Russian Solitaire, you should expect around 1 in 20 games...
+This slight variation in building Tableau make the game more difficult to win.
+With Yukon, you can win about 1 in 10 games.
+With Russian Solitaire, you should expect around 1 in 30 games...